 Another major contribution from Gray has been the placement of the FMS in the hands of non-clinicians, primarily personal trainers and coaches, enabling them to better liase with their clinical compatriots.
 For the first time, trainers and coaches could speak a common language with physical therapists, chiropractors and other physical medicine practitioners in the co-management of patients and clients.
 This real-world solution, allowed trainers to identify risk of injury, and refer appropriately when pain was present in their clients.
 Clinicians, in turn, could have reliable trainers to hand their rehabbed patients to without fear of re-injury.

 Cook’s methods are in-line with many other pioneers of the Rehab Renaissance in the belief that thorough assessment of movement should take place before treatment begins.
-Gray’s corrective exercises for deficits noted in the FMS are represented on MyRehabExercise.com in several exercises, including those below.
+Gray’s corrective exercises for deficits noted in the FMS are all represented on MyRehabExercise.com, including a few below.
 These videos are tutorials in language suitable for patients and clients.
-To learn the rationale and performance in clinical terms, view the training videos at the FMS website.
-Members of MyRehabExercise.com may search “FMS” on the video page to see all of them and send custom Rx to your patients.
+To view that library, members of MyRehabExercise.com may search “FMS” on the video page to see all of them and send custom Rx to your patients.